alexezh/foolpy/notes.md

 the rule is X, Y, Z

 with hot encoding, we limited by indexes.
-How do I get from hot encode to embedding
+How do I get from hot encode to embedding goal is to approximate rule.

+I have sum blah - utility function is cost as number of operations we now to a* search using patterns?